-- a leadership style that has awareness of complexity
+- a leadership style that has awareness of complexity;

-- development of appropriate competencies for both managing complexity and managing in complexity and
+- development of appropriate competencies for both managing complexity and managing in complexity and;

-- ongoing iterative learning
+- ongoing iterative learning for all

 The leadership style that I advocate is one where leaders are aware of the incredible power of identity, are ethical and make decisions based on strong shared values.
 Without this strong base we cannot be coherent, build up community resilience, reduce ambiguity, guide people or indeed hold others accountable for their decisions and actions.
 There is a need for open, respectful dialogue and people’s integrity should never be violated.
 It goes without saying that respect, trust, willingness to learn and participative consensus-building (within reason) are key.
 Leaders are pivotal in ensuring that identity is used to determine actions and they are key in recognising who they and their teams are becoming.
 Goal setting and measuring can be quite ineffective in complex situations.
 Instead the leaders can create guiding principles and aim to move things forward together.